The blood of vesperbats is restless.

 Well, all this is reconstruction, theorizing, and our sources disagree on this point.
 Different species tell different stories.

 A firsthand account is the most difficult to interpret of all.
-With careful interpretation...
-The anamnesis asserts that they have always been passengers in their hosts — parasites.
+With careful interpretation… The anamnesis asserts that they have always been passengers in their hosts — parasites.
 Bat immune systems had to contend with more than myxomata, after all.
-Where myxoma had forsaken their hosts for new species, they could not.
+Where myxoma had forsaken their hosts for new species, their kind could not.
 So to survive, they devised a covenant.
 Under it, they would benefit their hosts, securing the survival of both.
 Thus, a binding, of submission, or ownership.

 Vesper means evening, the bridge that joins day and night.
 A vesper is a marriage of red ichor and black nerve, of life and death.